Home » Course » Breakfast

 Let’s Make No Knead Cranberry Bread

-So if you are in a big hurry to consume bread, this may not be the best recipe for you.
+So if you are in a big hurry to consume bread, cranberry yeast bread may not be the best recipe for you.
 Check out some quick bread recipes instead, like this Apple Cinnamon Bread or this Blueberry Bread with Crumb Topping.

 Or, if you ant yeast breads that will take a few hours (instead of 20 hours), I’ve got some good ones for you.
 Cheesy Garlic Rolls and Honey Butter Rolls are some of my favorite breads to make as well!

-Even though it does take about 20 hours from start to finish, you actually do work in the kitchen for 10-15 minutes or so.
+Even though no knead cranberry bread does take about 20 hours from start to finish, you actually do work in the kitchen for only 10-15 minutes or so.
 The rest of the time is just passive time letting the bread do its thing.

 Here’s a quick overview of how to make this No-Knead Cranberry Bread:

-• Gently mold the dough into a ball and place on dutch oven lined with parchment paper
+- Gently mold the dough into a ball and place in dutch oven lined with parchment paper

-• Let it rise for another 2 hours
+- Let it rise for another 2 hours in the Dutch oven.

 What I love about about this recipe is it is so versatile.
 It’s the perfect festive, holiday bread.
 It’s also perfect with some butter melted on it to be consumed any time, any day.